St. Joseph High School (Edmonton)

 St. Joseph Catholic High School is a secondary school located in North-Central Edmonton.
-In a guided customized learning program, students develop the essential skills required to build effective working relationships with their peers and faculty.
-The faculties objective is to help all students gain the essential skills required to be a self-directed learner upon graduating from this high school.
-St. Joseph is a member of the Canadian Coalition of Self-Directed Learners and is the only self-directed learning school in Canada to offer International Baccalaureate.
-The Jean Forest All Girls Leadership Academy' is also located within the high school.
+It is the largest high school in Alberta by area.

 History

 St. Joseph High School first opened in 1930 as the first high school for the Catholic boys in the Edmonton region.
 In the 1950s with the closing of St. Mary's High School, St. Joseph opened its doors to girls.
 Since 1998, St. Joseph's High School has offered self-directed learning programs.